jettpbaker/blog-api/README.md

 - [x] add docker file for the whole app
 - [x] no need to be admin to delete a post
 - [x] error handling
+- [ ] if no openrouter key, send back basic description